fathimasilviyak/password-manager-python/README.md

 For eg. if you leave one of the fileds empty and you click add, then you will get a pop up that tells you, please don't leave any of the fields empty.

-You can also copy the generated password in the clipboard, so that the you can actually immediately use it by pasting it
+This will automatically copy the generated password in the clipboard, so that the you can actually immediately use it by pasting it.

+You can also search for the password and email of any website that you signed up.

 Since this app keeps everything locally on your computer, this is alot safer than using a third-party service for password management, which is internet based service.